AFSCME 328 Newsletter

 AFSCME Farmer’s Market Table

 Are you interested in representing our union at a table during the Marquam Hill Farmer’s Market?
 Volunteers should be available anytime between 10 a.m. and 2 p.m, or the whole time block.
-There is a minor amount of setup and teardown.
+There is a minor amount of setup and tear down.

 Volunteers should wear green, be friendly and have a basic knowledge of the contract.
 Other unions are very welcome to share the table.
 They should reach out two weeks prior so I can get the Farmer's Market organizer to change the "blurb" for the event to reflect the participation of other unions.